enoshimakunn/BingChillingo/README.md

 ## ✨ Features

-- 🤖 **AI-Powered Conversations**: Engage in natural Chinese conversations with an AI teacher that adapts to your proficiency level
+- 🤖 **AI-Powered Conversations**: Engage in natural language conversations with an AI teacher that adapts to your proficiency level
-- 🎯 **Dynamic Level Assessment**: Automatic evaluation of your Chinese language proficiency using HSK standards
+- 🎯 **Dynamic Level Assessment**: Automatic evaluation of your language proficiency using HSK standards
 - 🗣️ **Speech Recognition**: Real-time speech recognition and pronunciation assessment powered by Azure Cognitive Services
-- 👥 **Voice Cloning**: Generate natural Chinese speech with customizable voices using ElevenLabs
+- 👥 **Voice Cloning**: Generate natural language speech with customizable voices using ElevenLabs
 - 📊 **Progress Tracking**: Monitor your learning progress with detailed conversation history and performance metrics
 - 🎮 **Interactive UI**: User-friendly interface built with Streamlit for seamless learning experience
 - 🔄 **Adaptive Learning**: Vocabulary and conversations tailored to your current HSK level